A Single Seafood Meal Blew A Tourist’s Budget So Much The Police Were Literally Called

 “None of us were informed that the whole crab would be cooked only for us, as some other restaurants serve crabs partially.”

-At the time — bamboozled by the crabby price — Shinba asked the waitress to call the police.
+Bamboozled by the crabby price, Shinba asked the waitress to call the police.
 She also complained that there were heaps of leftovers from the crab, at least three plates extra.
-When the authorities arrived on the scene, the employee reportedly showed Shinba another customer’s receipt who ordered the same thing as proof that they didn’t jip her group.
+When the authorities arrived on the scene, the employee reportedly showed Shinba another customer’s receipt who ordered the same thing as proof that they didn’t rip off her group.

 Speaking to AsiaOne, a spokesperson from the company that owns Seafood Paradise claims the crab cost SGD $26.870 per 100 grams and that the employee had “clearly communicated” the price to the tourist.